sehajdullat/AI111-Project-Group-8/README.md

 ```

 ---
-### Step 1b: Download ZIP file of code from this Github Repo (OPTION B - Extract files)
+### Step 1b: Download ZIP file of code from this Github Repo (OPTION B - no git needed)
+1.Extract files
-open cmd prompt in that folder
+2.open cmd prompt in that folder

 ---